MariusVinaschi/Auto-Scan/README.md

 ![](Images/Scans.png)

-See the result for one scan
+See the results for one scan

 ![](Images/Result.png)